pikatoste/test.sh/README.md

 There are specific requirements on the position in a test script of the source command that loads test.sh, depending on the setting of configuration variables SUBSHELL and REENTER:

-* If SUBSHELL is set to 'never', there are no specific requirements.
+* If SUBSHELL is set to 'never' and the `subshell` function is not called explicitly, there are no specific requirements.

 * Otherwise, if REENTER is true, the source command should be after function definitions and before code at the main level.
 Any code before test.sh is sourced will be reexecuted in each subshell invocation.